discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

 Nothing overly complex here either.
-Since the `timestamps` Collection has the author ID in it, we `.get()` it and then add the `cooldownAmount` variable to it, to get the correct expiration timestamp.
-We then check to see if it's actually expired or not, and return a message letting the user know how much time is left until they can use that command again if the cooldown hasn't expired.
-If it has, use the same code as our if statement to set the cooldown again.
+Since the `timestamps` Collection has the author ID in it, we `.get()` it and then sum it up with the `cooldownAmount` variable, in order to get the correct expiration timestamp.
+You then check to see if it's actually expired or not, and return a message letting the user know how much time is left until they can use that command again if the cooldown hasn't expired.
+If it has, use the same code as the if statement to set the cooldown again.

 ### Command aliases